Postdoctoral Fellowship in Health Outcomes Research

 - Explain any overlap with your proposed project

 This award is solely to be used for your stipend.
 Please enter your anticipated start and end date.
-If your institution is supplementing the award in order to be consistent with other postdoctoral fellowships it offers, please attach a “budget justification” providing details.
+If your institution is supplementing the award in order to be consistent with other postdoctoral fellowships it offers, please attach a “stipend justification” providing details.

 - Career Publications